mattddobre/SRAM-Simulation-Scripts/README.md

 To run the script, use the following command: python3 sim_bench_monte.py -s (spicefile) -T (total simulation time, no unit) -tq0 (start of sweep of node 1) -tqf (end of sweep of node 1) -tq_0 (start of sweep of node 2) -tq_f (end of sweep of node 2) -o output directory

 Note, only integer values are supported.
 Also, field in the spice file directory should not contain the file extension.
-Only .sp or .spice extensions are supported
+Only .sp or .spice extensions are supported.

 The command would look like the following for the given example: python3 sim_bench_monte.py -s bitcell_sim -T 6 -tq0 1 -tqf 2 -tq_0 4 -tq_f 5 -o example_out